Robotic-Conspiracy/DECODE/README.md

 >⚠️ *All of this is guesses because the outline has not been pushed to any branch yet*

 Each Module of the Robot should be in its own file and extend the [`RobotModule`](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/modules/RobotModule.java) Class, This Class provides the base functions that *should* be used to make the module work.
 Each Module should have a primary method called `run` that does not have any arguments.
-For Example a `DriveModule.run` method might have the following documentation:
+For Example a `DriveModule` class might have the following documentation:
 ```java
 public class DriveModule extends RobotModule{